 For artistic and technical assistance, William S. Yellow Robe, Jr., brilliant playwright – master of magical realism – and generous resource.

 For research assistance, Lianna Elizabeta Costantino and, via her website, Otis Amanda Dick – Mandy the Storyteller (whose celebrated, one-woman Elizabeth English Pennington living history performance is one of her myriad historical characters).

 For telling me about Elizabeth “Grandma Betsy” English Pennington and suggesting she might be someone I’d want to write about, Sandra Sieg (who is a descendent of Grandma Betsy, as is Otis Amanda Dick).

 For his generous contributions, insights and feedback and for being my dramaturg on this project, theatre maestro par excellence, Gary Wright.

 ABOUT THE PROJECT

-Medicine dances between devastating drama and dark comedy.
-Produced by Universal Access Productions, the development of this project is supported, in part, by the Living History Centre, Sacramento California.
+de Milo dances between devastating drama and dark comedy.
+Produced by Universal Access Productions, the development of this project is supported, in part, by the Living History Centre Fund, Sacramento California.